Hadda Brooks

-Hadda Brooks (October 29, 1916 – November 21, 2002) was an American pianist, vocalist and composer, who was billed as "Queen of the Boogie".
-She was Inducted in the Rhythm and Blues Foundation Hall of Fame in 1993.
+Hadda Brooks (born Hattie L. Hapgood October 29, 1916 – November 21, 2002) was an American pianist, vocalist and composer, who occasionally appeared playing the piano in film.
+Billed as "Queen of the Boogie", she was Inducted in the Rhythm and Blues Foundation Hall of Fame in 1993.

 Career

-Her first recording, "Swingin' the Boogie", for Modern Records, was a regional hit in 1945.
-Another R&B Top Ten hit, "Out of the Blue," was her most famous song.
-Brooks preferred ballads to boogie-woogie, but developed the latter style by listening to Albert Ammons, Pete Johnson, and Meade Lux Lewis records.
+Brooks became a singer during the mid-1940s.
+Jules Bihari of Modern Records gave her the recording name "Hadda Brooks".